haddocking/haddocking.github.io/education/benchmark-tools/index.md

 `benchmark-tools` will read the input file, create the working directory, copy the input files to a `data/` directory and start the benchmark.
 Make sure you have enough space in your disk to store the input files and the results.

-**VERY IMPORTANT: In the current iteration, `benchmark-tools` leverages the internal scheduling routines of HADDOCK2.4 and HADDOCK3.0.
-This means that the number of concurrent runs is related to the number of concurrent runs, not to the number of processors being used!
-The actual number of processors being used depends on how HADDOCK was configured.**
+**VERY IMPORTANT:** In the current version, `benchmark-tools` leverages the internal scheduling routines of HADDOCK2.4.
+This means that the number of concurrent runs is related to the number of concurrent docking runs, not to the number of processors being used!
+The actual number of processors being used depends on how HADDOCK2.4 was configured.
+For HADDOCK3, the number of processors (or queue slots) to use and the running mode is defined in the config file under the `general` section (see examples above).

 **Example; `max_concurrent: 10` with `scenarios.parameters.mode: local` and `scenarios.parameters.ncores: 10` means 10x10 processors will be required!**